0x5abe/RatataR/README.md

 - Remove FPS Cap: [OFF / ON]
   - Removes the 500 fps cap enforced by the game.

+- No Bonks: [OFF / ON]
+  - Disable the bonks that occurs when dashing.

 - Speedrun Mode: [OFF / ON]
   - Disables modifications that are not legal for speedrunning.